🔍 공개 퀴즈 검색

 Antibiotic resistance develops from:

-1. Overuse and misuse of antibiotics ✓
+1. Overuse of antibiotics ✓

 2. Exercise